YKT21/Payroll-Application/README.md

 # Payroll-Application

+My school project for C# Skill Assessment.

-Develop a payroll application to calculate gross salary,  net salary and tax for employee.
+Develop a payroll application to calculate gross salary, net salary and tax for 2 difference catagory of employee

+(Resident and Working Holiday Visa Employee which have a difference tax rate)

+# Tool Used
+Visual Studio